Sachit6602/Sachit6602/README.md

 - 👋 Hi, I’m @Sachit6602
 - 👀 I’m interested in coding and designing
-- 🌱 I’m currently learning web designing
+- 🌱 I’m currently learning Robotics
-- 💞️ I’m looking to collaborate on design
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...

 <!---